ketralnis/secrets/README.md

 * move all interactivity out of client/server into to *_cmd.rs
 * unify the format of the various printable reports
 * errors are a mess
+* wrapper type for passwords that can store derived keys as well as use Vec<u8> instead of String.
+Use these for secrets too. all of that encoding stuff is a mess
+* `edit` and `rotate` are not atomic. two people editing will clobber each other